Pictures of Earth from space - Apollo images of our planet and beautiful close-ups from the Space Station

 Restored images of Earth captured during the Apollo missions cast new light on the fragility of our planet.

-The photos of Earth against the blackness of space are perhaps the greatest legacy of the Apollo Program.
+The pictures of Earth against the blackness of space are perhaps the greatest legacy of the Apollo Program.

 As Apollo 8 astronaut Bill Anders said on returning from the first voyage beyond Earth’s orbit: "We came all this way to explore the Moon, and the most important thing is that we discovered the Earth."

-Apollo images such as 'Earthrise', captured by Bill Anders during Apollo 8, and 'The Blue Marble', captured by the Apollo 17 crew, are not just famous images of Earth, they are among the most widely reproduced photos of all time.
+'Earthrise', captured by Bill Anders during Apollo 8, and 'The Blue Marble', captured by the Apollo 17 crew, are not just famous pictures of Earth from space, they are among the most widely reproduced photos of all time.

-The famous 'Blue Marble' image of Earth captured during Apollo 17 revealed our planet as a beautiful yet fragile planet for the first time.
+One of the most famous pictures of Earth from space, 'Blue Marble' was captured during Apollo 17 and revealed our planet as a beautiful yet fragile world.
+Click to expand.
 Credit: NASA

-The famous 'Blue Marble' image of Earth captured during Apollo 17 revealed our planet as a beautiful yet fragile world for the first time.
+One of the most famous pictures of Earth from space, 'Blue Marble' was captured during Apollo 17 and revealed our planet as a beautiful yet fragile world.
+Click to expand.
 Credit: NASA

-But why haven’t these photos, great as they are, been eclipsed by others over the last five decades?
+But why haven’t Apollo pictures of Earth from space, great as they are, been bettered by others since then?

 A key reason is that since the Apollo Program, astronauts have got no higher than low-Earth orbit – less than 1% of the way to the Moon.